 In the event that an off-site parking area is not under the same ownership as the principal use served, a written agreement between the record owners shall be required.
 An attested copy of the agreement between the owners of record shall be submitted to the Town for recordation in a form acceptable to the Town Attorney.
 Recordation of the agreement shall take place before issuance of a building permit or certificate of occupancy for any use to be served by the off-site parking area.
-In the event that an off-site parking agreement is terminated, all required off-street parking spaces shall be continued if the parking is removed unless substitute parking facilities are provided, and the Director shall be notified at lease 60 days prior to the termination of a lease or agreement for off-site parking.
+In the event that an off-site parking agreement is terminated, all required off-street parking spaces shall be provided in accordance with the requirements of this chapter.
+No use shall be continued if the parking is removed unless substitute parking facilities are provided, and the Director shall be notified at least 60 days prior to the termination of a lease or agreement for off-site parking.